cggaurav/auto-label-github-issues/app/server/README.md

 Going K8 with Dockerfile at last.
 There is so much work needed in taking a model to production in terms of deployments, SSL Proxy etc.

 ### Heroku Containers

+Seems to work since slug size is not an issue and images are pushed to their own registry!